1.Why Podiatric Medicine?

 10.Average class size?

-Depending on the school it can range from 30-125 students.
-For specific demographics for each school, visit AACPM.
+Depending on the program, class size can range from 30 to 125 students.
+For specific demographics of each school, visit AACPM.

-On average you are facing about $35,000 to $65,000 per year (*plus your loan interest rate).
-Note: the cost of the school and living varies depending on the school’s tuition and your living accommodations.
+On average you may see anywhere from $35,000 to $65,000 per year (*plus your loan interest rate).
+Note: the cost of the school and living varies depending on the program’s tuition, location, and your living accommodations.

 12.Where can I apply?